barrowclift/barrowclift.github.io/_posts/2020-01-20-second-annual-ios-music-player-competition.markdown

 ----

 Enough about what I think, what were *your* favorite iOS music players this year?
 Are there any I missed, or any corrections or insights you'd like to provide?
-Feel free to "at" me with my [Twitter](https://twitter.com) handle [@Barrowclift](https://twitter.com/Barrowclift) or email me at <marc@barrowclift.me>, I'd love to hear from you!
+Feel free to "at" me with my [Twitter](https://twitter.com) handle [@Barrowclift](https://twitter.com/Barrowclift) or email me at <{{ site.email }}>, I'd love to hear from you!
 Thanks so much for your support, and happy new year. :tada:

 ----